 Why use safety planning?

-Around 200 Australians attempt suicide every day, while many more think about it.
+Around 65,000 people attempt suicide in Australia each year, while many more think about it.
 Research suggests that most people who think about or attempt suicide don’t actually want to die – they just want their psychological pain and distress to stop.
 Safety planning provides a structured approach to help people manage psychological distress and suicidal thoughts, which can reduce their immediate risk of engaging in suicidal behaviour.

 Who can benefit from safety planning?